NeoSOFT-Technologies/mobile-android/wiki/docs/modules/request manager.md

    	1. Resource.SUCCESS
    	1. Resource.ERROR

-5. To handle the exception for the each request we need to wrap the above RequestManager call in ExceptionHandler to manage the exception automatically.
+5. To handle the exception for the each request we need to wrap the above RequestManager call in ExceptionHandler to manage the exception automatically.Request is handled via exception handler and the exception is received in the catch block.

    ```
    exceptionHandler.handle {